 Renal Function

-The TAVNEOS® regimen improved renal function from baseline, as measured by eGFR, at 26 weeks compared to Standard Therapy2
+The TAVNEOS® arm improved renal function, as measured by eGFR, from baseline compared to the Active Control Arm2

 • 81.2% of patients in the trial had renal involvement based on BVAS prior to treatment2